-Comparatively, garden tractors are slower with a standard operating speed of 4-mph and a top speed of 7-mph.
+Comparatively, lawn tractors are slower with a standard operating speed of 4-mph and a top speed of 7-mph.

-Another feature that sets both garden tractors and zero turn tractors apart from one another is the vast difference in their control functions.
+Another feature that sets both lawn tractors and zero turn tractors apart from one another is the vast difference in their control functions.

 In contrast, a zero turn mower consists of a lever mechanism control (though there are some that come with traditional controls – Cub Cadet offer their zero turn mower range with either lever control or steering wheel control).

 Level control on a zero turn mower is easy to use and the learning curve is quick.